KimuchuJr/alx-frontend/README.md

 # alx-frontend
-This is a repository of projects done as part of my learning at ALX Africa 2022 (February Cohort) Software Engineering Program, Frontend Specialization.
+This is a repository of projects done as part of my learning at ALX Africa 2024 Software Engineering Program, Frontend Specialization.